View, create, edit, or delete projects

 You can restore your project to an automatically saved backup from the Backups page in Project Settings.
 Restore from a backup

-1. Click the gear icon near the top-right of your screen to open Project settings.
+1. Click the gear icon in the top center of your screen, then click All project settings.

 2. Click Backups.